-One shooting hit inflicted on the unit after saves have been taken in each turn is ignored because the missiles are cast aside by the Banner of Steadfastness.
-This includes hits from magic spells inflicted in the Shooting phase.
+- minor (units with 6+ Armour only).
+10 pts One shooting hit infilced on the unit after saves have been taken in each turn is ignored because the missiles are cast aside by the Banner of Steadfastness.
+This includes hits form magic spells inflicted in the Shooting phase.
 This effect lasts until the unit loses a stand.
 After the unit has lost a stand the banner has no further effect.